 Mathematics plays an important role in many of the TUM's degree programs.
 To help you prepare, the TUM Department of Mathematics offers preparatory classes open to interested freshmen in various subjects.

 Finding housing in Munich is difficult, but not impossible.
 Only a few students manage to secure housing in the student union residence halls.
 Most find private housing.
 They live with a roommate, sublet or rent a studio apartment.
+How to find accommodation

 In Germany, you are required to register your new address with the police if you plan on staying longer than three months.
 Once you've found a room or apartment to rent, you have one week to register your new address at the local registration office.
 As you are coming to Munich from abroad, there are a number of legal requirements you must comply with.
 Please review this overview (PDF, 0.5MB) to get all the information you will need concerning immigration requirements (Who will need a visa to enter Germany?), residence permits (Who must apply for one?), police registration (How does it work?), health insurance (for enrollment at TUM), deregistration from the register of residents, working in Munich, etc.